ProteinsWebTeam/HMMER-web-docs/docs/help.rst

 be bug fixes and new website features.
 To keep up to date with these, see one of the
 following:

-* Change log - lists new features, bug fixes and improvements made to the site.
+* :ref:`Changelog` - lists new features, bug fixes and improvements made to the site.

 * Twitter - follow hmm3r for micro-blogs about the HMMER software updates,